mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 ProcessingHistory and Core versus Top-level Data Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| The class hierarchy diagrams above show there are CoreTimeSeries and
+| The class hierarchy diagrams above illustrate the relationship of what
-  CoreSeismogram objects that are parents of TimeSeries and Seismogram respectively.
+  we call CoreTimeSeries and CoreSeismogram objects to those we call TimeSeries and Seismogram respectively.
 That design was aimed to make the Core objects more readily extendible to other uses than MsPASS.
-We encourage users to consider using the core objects as base for other ways of handling seismic data.
+We encourage users to consider using the core objects as base classes for other ways of handling any time of time series data that match the concepts defined above.

-| All mspass specific elements of our implementation are in ProcessingHistory
-  class which is a parent for both TimeSeries and Seismogram objects.
+| The primary distinction between CoreTimeSeries and CoreSeismogram and their
+  higher level representation as TimeSeries and Seismogram is the addition of a class heirarchy designed to store a record of the chain of proocessing steps applied to each object   Both the higher level objects add the class called **ProcessingHistory** as parents.
-  ProcessingHistory implements two concepts:
+  ProcessingHistory implements two concepts that add functionality to the Core
+  objects:

 #.
 ProcessingHistory, as the name implies, can (optionally) store the
    a complete record of the chain of processing steps applied to a